zenfinity/HealthDemographicDataETL/README.md

 - The CSV files were formated where many columns had a code, with a seperate reference table, instead of actual values listed in each row.
 Some of these values (gender, family size & if pregnant) were replaced using the find/replace function in Excel.
 The rest will have reference tables that will be added to our final data set as seperate tables.
 These reference tables will be added to our final data base.
 - Create SQL code to create code tables
 - Rename columns (variable name to descriptor) in Excel. [demographic_modified_renamed_columns.csv](Resources/demographic_modified_renamed_columns.csv)
+- Any records with a null value were deleted using PGAdmin